All Episodes

 I would argue that there are four things in my mind.

-You did the trade deal with the European Union, and in that deal, you got nearly a trillion dollars in commitments to purchase American oil.
+If you think there are more or you don't think they were a factor, you did the trade deal with the European Union, and in that deal, you got nearly a trillion dollars in commitments to purchase American oil.

 That's money that would otherwise be funding Putin's war machine.

-India 50 percent tariffs if they import Russian oil.
+That's number one: India, 50% tariffs, if they import Russian oil.

-So you said you would, unlike Biden, you wouldn't give weapons to Ukraine, you would sell weapons to Ukraine.
+So, you said you would, unlike Biden, you wouldn't give weapons to Ukraine, you would sell weapons to Ukraine.

 The last thing, and I think I don't think it could be underestimated, is NATO is now paying twice what they were paying, and those countries that weren't paying their fair share are.